 From the high mountains of Thailand all the way to Japan, Thai Jasmine Rice is a staple in dishes all over Asia.
-Its light and fluffy texture along with its aromatic and slightly floral scent make it a wonderful accompaniment to curries, meats, soups and stir fries.
+Its light and fluffy texture along with its aromatic and slightly floral scent make it a wonderful accompaniment to curries, meats, soups and stir fries – just make sure you adjust the white rice to water ratio.

 At Carolina® Rice, we’re making international dishes more accessible from Latin America all the way to Asia with our high quality rice.
 We’ll show you all of the incredible ways you can use fragrant long grain rice in tasty Asian-inspired meals.